 Telling healthcare workers such as a doctor or nurse may be beneficial for good health care (e.g. prescribing the most appropriate medications).
 Health care workers, including dentists, are required to use standard infection control precautions for all situations and procedures that may involve exposure to blood or other bodily fluids, regardless of whether you have hepatitis or not.

 People living with hepatitis do not have to tell employers, unless you work in an environment that may put others at risk, such as healthcare.
 However, disclosure is not mandatory.
 Discrimination against people with hepatitis in the workplace is illegal.
 Read more about telling others here.

-Treatment for hepatitis B is only needed in people with high levels of virus and liver enzymes in the blood.
+Only people with high levels of virus and liver enzymes in their blood need treatment.
 The medicines control chronic hepatitis B by stopping the virus from multiplying.
 The treatment is a single tablet once a day.
-Once treatment has started it needs to be taken for the rest of a person’s life.
+Once you begin treatment you may need to continue it for many years.

 You should have regular blood tests every six months to check whether the hepatitis B has become active and whether you need treatment.
 Blood tests can also detect liver disease.
-Treatment helps prevent further damage and also reverses damage from liver scarring.
-To help you look after yourself, you can enrol in the Hepatitis Foundation’s National Hepatitis B Follow-up Programme.
-The Foundation will organise your blood tests to help with the health of your liver.
-You may not experience symptoms from the virus but that does not mean no liver damage is occurring.
+Treatment helps prevent further damage and reverses damage from liver scarring.
+To help you look after yourself you can enrol in the our national hepatitis B monitoring programme.
+We will organise your blood tests to help with the health of your liver.
+You may not experience symptoms from the virus but that doesn’t mean liver damage isn’t occurring.
 Regular blood tests may detect damage to your liver early and allow for treatment before you feel sick.